MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/ccsd_example.md

 ```

 !!! note
-    For higher order excited determinants such as triples, quadruples, etc. it is,
+    For higher order excited determinants such as triples, quadruples, etc. it is
-    however, not possible to explicitly express a biorthogonal state that has
+    not possible to explicitly express a biorthogonal state that has
     the desired properties.
 This is related to the fact that the expression is zero

     ``P^{abc} E_{ai} E_{bj} E_{ck} = 0``